jingxixu/rrt/README.md

 ### Part 1 - RRT (50%)
 In this part, you should implement the RRT algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
 See a video demo for this part [here](https://youtu.be/o-RCIhsLmqw).

+- Build the tree and visualization (30%).
+- Find and visualize the solution path (10%).
+- Control the robot to move to the target configuration following the found path (10%).
+In your video you should rotate the camera in pybullet to show that no collision happens.

 ### Part 2 - Bidirectional RRT (50%)
 In this part, you should implement the bidirectional RRT algorithm to plan a collision-free motion to reach the target configuration (specified in the `demo.py`).
 See a video demo for this part [here](https://youtu.be/4nFmFcLg5RQ).

+- Build the tree and visualization (30%).
+You should use different colors for different trees.
+- Find and visualize the solution path (10%).
+- Control the robot to move to the target configuration following the found path (10%).
+In your video you should rotate the camera in pybullet to show that no collision happens.

 ## Submission Instructions
 TODO